rust-lang/reference/src/items/functions.md

 ## Const functions

-Functions can be `const`, meaning they can be called from within array length expressions and the initializer of constants, statics and enum discriminants.
-When called from such a so-called "const context", the function is interpreted by the compiler at compile time.
+Functions can be `const`, meaning they can be called from within [const contexts].
+When called from a const context, the function is interpreted by the compiler at compile time.
 The interpretation happens in the environment of the compilation target and not the host.
 So `usize` is `32` bits if you are compiling against a `32` bit system, irrelevant of whether you are building on